When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 So, you’re planning your email marketing strategy for your client.
 Where do you begin?
 Here are some helpful tips to get you started:

-- People love visuals, especially in email marketing, so include images of your products or services.
+• People love visuals, especially in email marketing, so include images of your products or services.
+See Ditch Your Polished Pitch and ‘Own Your Crazy’

-- Social proof helps convince readers that your offer is legitimate and worth their time.
-This includes sharing links or information in your emails from experts in the industry, positive testimonials, or influencers using the brand.
+• Social proof helps convince readers that your offer is legitimate and worth their time.
+This includes sharing links or information in your emails from industry experts, positive testimonials, or influencers using the brand.

 Now, let’s discuss the top 12 email marketing components for your strategy: